This is what it’s like going on a Valle de la Luna tour in the Atacama Desert. Just get ready for the most beautiful

 Around us there was a deafening silence, then an almost audible sigh after the sun had set.
 The spell was broken; people started to talk to each other again turning to walk back to their cars and buses, happy to head home for the day.

 We just sat there though, eyes still firmly locked on the horizon, smiling.

-Just 30 minutes west of San Pedro de Atacama is the Valle de la Luna, and as soon as you enter the valley floor it is easy to understand where the name comes from.
+This place is just 30 minutes west of San Pedro de Atacama and as soon as you enter the valley floor it is easy to understand where the name comes from.

 Our tour started at 4pm and our first stop was at Cuevas de Sal, a place made out of soft salt/sandstone rock.